FireGutter/geneference/README.md

 MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT/)
 <!-- badges: end -->

-geneference is an R package for simulating genetic data for genome wide association studies.
+geneference is an R package for simulating and analysing genetic data for genome wide association studies.
 The implementations are primarily based on the work by Hujoel et al (2020), in which the authors propose a method of including family history in a representation of a case-control phenotype.
 The authors